Kleinendorst/kleinendorst.github.io/_posts/2017-09-22-asynchronous-java.md

 }
 {% endhighlight %}

 We create `Runnable` instances which will be the input for a new `Thread` object we create.
-These runnables will perform their task inside a thread allocated by the JVM[^4], and therefore, will be ran in parallel.
+These `Runnable` objects will perform their task inside a thread allocated by the JVM[^4], and therefore, will be ran in parallel.
 Now let’s compare the console output and see if this code was faster to execute:

-`Start getting the actual temperature:: running for: 12ms`
+> `Start getting the actual temperature:: running for: 12ms`
+>

-`Start getting the predicted temperature:: running for: 16ms`
+> `Start getting the predicted temperature:: running for: 16ms`
+>

-`Press any key to stop.`
+> `Press any key to stop.`
+>

-`It's colder than predicted.:: running for: 7017ms`
+> `It's colder than predicted.:: running for: 7017ms`

 There are also some downsides to using multithreading.
-We have to check after each runnable whether both values have been returned, because we don't know the finishing order of runnables.
+We have to check after each `Runnable` whether both values have been returned, because we don't know the finishing order of `Runnable` objects.

 Also mutable variables may become faulty if accessed by threads at the same time.
 In order to prevent corrupt data, one can use Java’s atomic variable types[^5] or implement locking[^6].
 Both increase complexity in large systems.
 Also, bugs that result from accessing variables on different threads are hard to find.